 One of the easiest ways to add new exercises to the Lisp Flavoured Erlang (LFE) track is to translate them from other language tracks on Exercism.
-This page lists all of the exercises that exist on Exercism, but have not yet been implemented in Lisp Flavoured Erlang (LFE).
+This page lists all of the problem specifications in the common pool of exercises which have not yet been implemented in Lisp Flavoured Erlang (LFE).

-icon links to the generic, language-independent problem description
+The icon links to the language-independent description of the problem.

-Once you've picked an exercise, follow the instructions in the Contributing Guide and submit your pull request to the Lisp Flavoured Erlang (LFE) track repository on GitHub.
+Once you've picked an exercise, follow the instructions in this guide and submit your pull request to the Lisp Flavoured Erlang (LFE) track repository on GitHub.